AdobeDocs/audience-manager.en/help/using/integration/integration-other-solutions/audience-management-module.md

 # Implement the Audience Management Module  {#implement-the-audience-management-module}

-Add the Audience Management Module to Adobe Analytics AppMeasurement to forward Analytics data to Audience Manager instead of having the Audience Manager Data Integration Library (DIL) code send a pixel from the page.
+Add the [!UICONTROL Audience Management Module] to [!DNL Adobe Analytics] [!UICONTROL AppMeasurement] to forward [!DNL Analytics] data to Audience Manager instead of having the Audience Manager [!UICONTROL Data Integration Library] ([!UICONTROL DIL]) code send a pixel from the page.

 ## Prerequisites {#section_06C407634FCA45079D12E7C6CFA13169}

 In addition to implementing the code described in this document, you must also:

 * Implement the [Experience Cloud ID Service](https://marketing.adobe.com/resources/help/en_US/mcvid/).
-* Enable [!UICONTROL Server-Side Forwarding] for report suites in the Adobe Analytics Admin Console.
+* Enable [!UICONTROL Server-Side Forwarding] for report suites in the [!UICONTROL Adobe Analytics Admin Console].

 ## Implementation {#section_36DFAE407B1D49E5A21079BF2C6C3627}